mgamio/blog/_posts/2022-01-06-open-closed-principle.markdown

 }
 {% endhighlight %}

-If later we decided to retrieve the parameters from a NoSQL database, we would no longer have to touch the code, create a new class that implements *getAPIPlans*, and instantiate this new class in RateLimit.
+If later we decided to retrieve the parameters from a [NoSQL database](https://codersite.dev/hot-warm-architecture-elasticsearch/){:target="_blank"}, we would no longer have to touch the code, create a new class that implements *getAPIPlans*, and instantiate this new class in RateLimit.

 Even if, instead of implementing the *HandlerInterceptor* interface, we implement a *Filter* to design our Rate Limit algorithm, we can reuse the DataService interface as one of its dependencies.